catx0rr/python-scripts/pdfsniper/README.md

 ### FUTURE UPDATES

-~~Will add a password remover so the text can be extracted on the pdf file.~~
+~~Will add a password remover so the text can be extracted on the pdf file.~~ Done.